benmcnulty/scss-tsx-bootstrap/README.md

+# scss-tsx-bootstrap
+## Bootstrap template for Sass, TypeScript, and React projects
+### Build with Sass, TypeScript, and React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This bootstrap adds Sass support to the [Create React App](https://github.com/facebook/create-react-app) TypeScript template.

 ## Available Scripts